RagnarGrootKoerkamp/PTRHash/readme.md

   - $18ns/key$ when indexing sequentially,
   - $8.2ns/key$ when streaming with prefetching,
   - $2.9ns/key$ when streaming with prefetching, using $4$ threads.
-- When giving up on minimality of the hash and allowing values up to $n/\alpha$, times go down slightly:
+- When giving up on minimality of the hash and allowing values up to $n/\alpha$, query times slightly improve:
   - $14ns/key$ when indexing sequentially,
   - $7.5ns/key$ when streaming using prefetching,
   - $2.8ns/key$ when streaming with prefetching, using $4$ threads.